Your basket is currently empty!

 Here are four strategies:

-4. Patience: It is crucial to give patients ample time to process information and respond.
+- Patience: Giving patients ample time to process information and respond is crucial.

 These strategies show respect for the personhood of individuals with Alzheimer’s, acknowledging their continued ability to communicate despite cognitive challenges they face due to this neurological disorder.

-The role of effective communication extends beyond patient interactions; it also impacts family meetings related to Alzheimer’s care.
+Effective communication’s role extends beyond patient interactions; it also impacts family meetings related to Alzheimer’s care.

 The subsequent section delves into the essentials for conducting these critical discussions effectively.